Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 A driving licence is usually required for local travel.

-Some courses require you to have a minimum of 12 months' relevant experience to get a place on a Doctorate course.
-Most course providers have specific requirements on the amount of experience they want or give advice on how to go about gaining the necessary experience.
+You'll need a significant amount of relevant work experience, often a minimum of 12 months, to get a place on a Doctorate course.
+Most course providers have specific requirements on the amount and type of experience they want or give advice on how to go about gaining the necessary experience.

-Some course providers are particularly keen on experience gained as an assistant psychologist in an NHS clinical psychology department, and competition for these posts is particularly fierce.
+Some course providers are particularly keen on experience gained as an assistant psychologist in an NHS clinical psychology department under the supervision of a clinical psychologist.
+Competition for these posts is particularly fierce.

-Experience as a research assistant in a branch of psychology is also valuable, particularly if the research is clinically oriented.
+Experience in clinically-oriented research that contributes to your understanding of clinical psychology practice is also useful.
 It's helpful to have a good balance of experience in both academic and clinical areas.

-Voluntary or paid work in other areas such as nursing, social work, care work, mental health work or services for individuals with disabilities is also relevant.
+Paid or voluntary work in other areas such as nursing, social work, care work, mental health work or services for individuals with disabilities is also useful.
+Relevant jobs include graduate primary care worker, nursing assistant, healthcare assistant or support worker and psychological wellbeing practitioner,

 Most clinical psychologists are employed by the NHS.
 Opportunities are available in a range of health and social care settings, including: